 Conclusion

 Demolding is a critical step in injection molding, with significant implications for part quality and production efficiency.
 Common challenges like warping, sticking, and ejector marks can be addressed through careful mold design, material selection, and process control.
-Solutions such as mold release agents, improved mold surfaces, adequate cooling, are practical ways to prevent parts from sticking, ensuring high-quality outputs.
+Solutions such as mold release agents, improved mold surfaces, and adequate cooling are practical ways to prevent parts from sticking, ensuring high-quality outputs.